Paida-zoila/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 100-lets_move file is a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 The 101-clean_emacs file is a script that deletes all files in the current working directory that end with the character ~ .

+The 102-tree file is a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.